Siyabonga-Gregory/pureresponsivewebsite/README.md

 # Pure Responsive Website.

-I have done most of the hard work in this project, all you can do is to look at how i created the header component then base your component on it.
+I have done most of the hard work in this project, all you can do is to look at how i created the header component then base your components from it.

 If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com